National Parks in Connecticut pack a punch considering it is the third smallest state in the United States.

 You can experience the beauty of the Appalachian Mountains and river valleys while traveling through Connecticut.

 Connecticut is the third smallest state from north to south so it doesn't take long to explore this great New England state.

 Here is a list of all the national park service sites in the National Parks in Connecticut.

 Weir Farm National Historical Park

-Weir Farm NHP protects and shares the home of renowned art Impressionist, J. Alden Weir.
+Weir Farm NHP protects and shares the home of renowned art Impressionist, Julian Alden Weir.
 The historic park was created in 1990 and continues to host artists in residence.
 As a visitor, you can partake in the "Take Part in Art" program.

 From May through October, you can pick up a set of free-to-use art supplies from the visitor center porch to create your own masterpiece.
 You can find colored pencils, pastels, and paper are offered during visitor center hours (Wed-Sun), and watercolor paints are available on weekends.

 If you want to explore more of the historic site you can pick up the Follow the Paintings Site Guide which guides you around the farm to see specific spaces where art was created.